Azure/aks-middleware/README.md

 Code example is included in the test code.

-### 4.4. <a id='loggingapirequestresponselogger'></a>custom logging (logging with custom attributes)
+### 4.3. <a id='httpctxlogger'></a>ctx logging/ custom logging (logging with custom attributes)

 The custom attribute logger allows you to add custom fields your service needs for logging as well as specify a custom "source" which is the table name for your logs to be routed to.
 If you do not specify a source, the default "CtxLog" is set.
-Your logs will be grouped in a separate column in CtxLog.
+The default fields include "source", "time", "level", "request_id", "request", and "method."
+In order to have information from a panic also logged (filepath with line number where panic originated, and panic message), you must call the [recovery middleware](https://github.com/Azure/aks-middleware/blob/main/http/server/recovery/recovery.go) first

 ##### <a id='Usage-1'></a>Usage